Entry Shock

 Characters in Entry Shock use several modes of communication, including American Sign Language (ASL).
 This author’s note lays out the reasoning behind how I rendered the ASL in the story.

-📖 Read it FREE on AO3
+📖 Read it on AO3

 Tropes